Kiko-Climent/cafe-lalba/README.md

 # Design

 ## Colour Scheme
-The Colour Scheme implemented on this project was implemented after having a brainstorming with the owner of the restaurant, my brother _Pepe Climent_, he wanted to have something sober in order the user could focus more on the info and pictures displayed on the page.
+The Colour Scheme used in this project was chosen after having a brainstorming with the owner of the restaurant, my brother _Pepe Climent_, he wanted to have something sober in order the user could focus more on the info and pictures displayed on the page.

 ## Typgography
 The font used on the page is *Inconsolata*.
 After conducting thorough research among many of the fonts provided by Google Fonts, we found that _Inconsolata_ was the one that best matched the physical menu that customers can find at the restaurant.